intent-solutions-io/lumera-agent-memory/plugins/lumera-agent-memory/README.md

 # Lumera Agent Memory

-> **⚠️ ACTIVE DEVELOPMENT** - This project is under active development.
-Features and APIs are subject to change.
+> This project is under active development.
+Features and APIs may change.
 >
-> **🔒 SECURITY NOTICE**: This is a developmental project.
-While security features are implemented (AES-256-GCM encryption, fail-closed redaction), this software has NOT been audited for production use.
+> This is a developmental project.
+Security features are implemented but the software has not been audited for production use.
 Use at your own risk.

-A hybrid local-search + Cascade-storage memory system for coding agents. **Privacy-first design**: stores ONLY sanitized artifacts by default (no raw sessions).
+A memory storage system for coding agents.
+Stores sanitized artifacts by default.

-## CEO Feedback-Driven Design
+## Design Approach

-> **"No one should be able to see what happens in my sessions.
-Too much liability."**
->
-> **"Even with encryption, it's easy to mess up."**

-**Our Response**: We do NOT build "export raw sessions" as the default product.
-We build a **safe-by-default system** that stores ONLY sanitized, derived artifacts unless you explicitly opt into storing raw content.
+The system stores only sanitized data by default (no raw session transcripts).
+This approach reduces liability and simplifies security.

-**Default Behavior**:
+**Default Storage**:
-- ✅ Stores Memory Card (title, summary, decisions, todos, entities, keywords)
+- Memory Card: title, summary, decisions, todos, entities, keywords
-- ✅ Stores redaction report (what was removed)
-- ✅ Stores minimal metadata (timestamps, tags)
-- ❌ Does NOT store raw session transcript

-**Opt-In for Raw Export** (requires BOTH):
+- Redaction report: what was removed
+- Minimal metadata: timestamps, tags

+Raw session transcripts are not stored by default.

+**Raw Export Option**:
+If you need to store raw sessions, you must provide both:
 1. `metadata.allow_raw_export = true`
 2. `metadata.raw_export_ack = "I understand the risk"`

-Without BOTH conditions, raw transcript is NOT uploaded (even encrypted).
+Without both flags, only sanitized artifacts are stored.

-## Status
+## Current Status

-- ✅ **Privacy-First**: Artifact-only storage by default (CEO feedback incorporated)
+- Artifact-only storage by default
-- ✅ **Opt-In Gate**: Raw export requires explicit acknowledgment
-- ✅ **Dry-Run Preview**: See exactly what would be stored before committing
+- Opt-in gate for raw export
+- Dry-run preview mode
-- ✅ **Security Layer**: Client-side AES-256-GCM encryption, typed redaction with fail-closed on critical secrets
+- Client-side AES-256-GCM encryption
-- ✅ **Storage Layer**: Mock Cascade (filesystem-backed), content-addressed pointers
+- Mock Cascade storage (filesystem-backed)
-- ✅ **Search Layer**: SQLite FTS5 with BM25 ranking (local index, never queries Cascade)
+- SQLite FTS5 search (local only)
-- ✅ **Enrichment**: Deterministic NLP-based Memory Card generation (offline)
+- Deterministic Memory Card generation
-- ✅ **MCP Server**: 4 tools (store, query, retrieve, estimate_cost)
+- 4 MCP tools
-- 🚧 **Live Cascade**: Stubbed (returns actionable error)
+- Live Cascade: not yet implemented
-- 🚧 **Production Tests**: In progress
+- Production testing: in progress

 ## Quick Start